hasankurban/Machine-Learning-Based-Regeneration-of-Li-ion-Battery-Impedance/README.md

 # Regeneration of Lithium-ion battery impedance using a novel machine learning framework and minimal empirical data

-This repo includes *Regeneration of Lithium-ion battery impedance using a novel machine learning framework and minimal empirical data* article's code and data.
+This repo includes "*Regeneration of Lithium-ion battery impedance using a novel machine learning framework and minimal empirical data*" article's code and data.
 The details of the folders are as follows:

 - lithium-ion-impedance-dataset:  Empirical Impedance data sets
 - dataPreprocessing&Visualization: Code for data visualization and preprocessing